 – An excerpt from The Big Questions: A Short Introduction to Philosophy by Robert C. Solomon and Kathleen M. Higgins

 This quote from a beginner’s philosophy textbook speaks of the need for a foundation to stand on and live by.
 It should most definitely be an evolving one.
 An effective way to implement this is frequent meditation or personal reflection.
 We can take a step back at regular intervals to consider and update our philosophy, and analyze aspects of ourselves and our lives based on that.
 We can trust it to guide us for quick decisions and, for more complex decisions, we can use it as a conceptual framework to organize our thoughts.
 In this way, we are less likely to feel under pressure from a hurried decision and make the wrong one, or lose ourselves in a long, unchecked thinking process.

 So, why did I choose to reflect on this quote by Socrates for the beginning of my blog?
-My key motivation for this initiative is to examine life and consider its possibilities.
-I see a need for a thought process and reflection.
+My key motivation for this initiative is to take a closer look at life and its possibilities.
+I am not planning to write a textbook or make a flowchart to build my philosophy, but I will take the time to get to know myself a little better.
+I see a personal need for reflection.
 The unexamined life may not be entirely “not worth living” but it can be a messy accumulation of arbitrary choices and occurrences that sum up to a lifestyle that we never wanted.